Optimizing your Value Stream

 Moving value through the enterprise

-DevOps is an enterprise-wide culture and practice.
+DevOps is a mindset, an enterprise-wide culture and practice.
 Although it does not have a commonly accepted manifesto or playbook, core capabilities of successful DevOps implementations can be identified.
-These capabilities provide the foundational principles for SAFe’s CALMR (Culture, Automation, Lean flow, Measurement, Recovery) approach to DevOps.
+The five core concepts of DevOps and Release on Demand include:

 - Value Stream Mapping